howard9192/Promptgpt/Instructions.md

 *Prompt 4: Recommendation Letter Assessment
 *Prompt 5: Strategic Guidance for Interview Preparation

-Would you like a full detailed breakdown of this potential prompt chain?
+Would you like the prompt to be rewritten using the prompt chaining suggested structure?
 Reply with [Prompt Chaining]

 ---